 Watson's 1871 King Expedition botany report gained him wide recognition and respect, especially from Asa Gray, who in 1872 hired Watson as his personal assistant at the Harvard Herbarium.
 In June of 1874, Harvard University hired Watson as Curator of the Harvard Herbarium, the position he retained until his death in 1892.
 Watson made major contributions to botany in this position: He described and named thousands of plants; he began work on a North American Botany Bibliographical Index (but finished just one volume in 1878); with Henry Brewer and Asa Gray, Watson wrote the first volume of the Botany of California in 1876 (click to read); the second volume, by Watson alone, was published in 1880; with John Colter in 1889, Watson published a revision of Gray's Manual of the Botany of the Northern United States (commonly known as Gray's Manual, first published by Gray in 1848.)
 (Click to read.)

-Weber, William A., 1918-: Professor Emeritus of Botany at the University of Colorado.
-Weber has collected and studied in Colorado, other areas of the western United States, Australia, northern and central Europe, the Mediterranean, Arctic America, the Galapagos Islands, Chile, and New Guinea.
-Weber is the author of the present day standard botanical keys for Colorado: Colorado Flora, Western Slope and Colorado Flora, Eastern Slope 2012, 4th edition.
+Weber, William A., 1918-2020: Professor Emeritus of Botany at the University of Colorado.
+Weber collected and studied in Colorado, other areas of the western United States, Australia, northern and central Europe, the Mediterranean, Arctic America, the Galapagos Islands, Chile, and New Guinea.
+Weber was the lead author of botanical keys for Colorado: Colorado Flora, Western Slope and Colorado Flora, Eastern Slope 2012, 4th edition.
 In July, 2007 he published Bryophytes of Colorado.

-(See also Rydberg, who Weber considers one of the great Rocky Mountain botanists).
+(See also Rydberg, who Weber considered one of the great Rocky Mountain botanists).

 Read the following Weber publications: